 2. Natural Egg Wreath

 One of my favorite projects to make would be wreaths…I have wreaths for every season on the blog!
-My latest wreath was influenced by a few Scandanavian Pinterest accounts I have been following.
+My latest wreath was influenced by a few Scandinavian Pinterest accounts I have been following.
 They create the most beautiful Spring decorations using fresh flowers and things brought in from nature.

 I made this wreath by first taking apart an old grapevine wreath and bending the pieces into a teardrop/egg shape.
 Filled it in with fresh pussy willow stems then added preserved moss, hollow quail eggs, guinea feathers, and a few dried flower sprigs.